Anna-Stacy/gencg_h2501/WeeklyJournals/Week_11.md

 {% endraw %}

 ## Influences & References
 This weeks influence was mainly the tarot card golden cover from week 10.
 The geometrical shapes and lines spinning with the sun to a rotatable degree before the moon side showed.
+Also the use of LLM's has been used as per the lecturers instructor to make my various code snippets be able to interact with one another.
+That was life changing.
+No more hair pulling :D <- Smiley emoji

 ## Algorithmic Thinking
 The logic started to become layered and modular.
 Background layer handles atmosphere.
 Foreground disc handles the main identity.